 3 Reviewing the analysis page

-The Tactical Edge analysis page is two panels:
+The Tactical Edge analysis page has two panels:

 top panel with product information